 Step 3: Once the problem is identified, find the right solution.

-The specific correction depends on the plan and business logic.
+The specific correction depends on the model and business logic.
 In this case, the value “unassigned” should be added to Parameter 4 and matched (constrained against) Parameter 5=7 and Parameter 5=9.